makidoja/DXLOG_KSTChat/README.md

 Click **OK**, then click **Connect**.

-The room can also be changed later with the **Room** button.
+The room can also be changed later with the **Room** dropdown.
 If connected, the bridge reconnects automatically using the new room.

 ## KST room numbers